-The community engagement process revealed several unique priorities for Pryor as it responds to growth opportunities and challenges.
+The community engagement process revealed several unique priorities for Pryor Creek as it responds to growth opportunities and challenges.
 These goals and objectives are outlined below.

-PRYOR GOALS AND OBJECTIVES:
+PRYOR CREEK GOALS AND OBJECTIVES:

-- Support new growth with quality neighborhoods. - Plan for growth east and north of the city, away from the floodplain areas. - Connect the city with MAIP using trail connections to promote multi-modal options for workers commuting from Pryor. - Create a greenbelt with trails within flood plain areas to connect neighborhoods with open space. - Create gateway zone east of Pryor on Highway 20 and south of Pryor on N4320 Road that accesses MAIP. - Support downtown and surrounding neighborhoods with infill housing, sidewalks, property maintenance, etc. - Work with ODOT on access management and traffic calming strategies on Highway 20 and Highway 69.
+- Support new growth with quality neighborhoods. - Plan for growth east and north of the city, away from the floodplain areas. - Connect the city with MAIP using trail connections to promote multi-modal options for workers commuting from Pryor Creek. - Create a greenbelt with trails within flood plain areas to connect neighborhoods with open space. - Create gateway zone east of Pryor Creek on Highway 20 and south of Pryor Creek on N4320 Road that accesses MAIP.

+- Support downtown and surrounding neighborhoods with infill housing, sidewalks, property maintenance, etc. - Work with ODOT on access management and traffic calming strategies on Highway 20 and Highway 69. - Create greenbelt open space and trail network within flood plain to connect neighborhoods with a distinguishing recreation element.